osazeejedi/osazeejedi/README.md

 - ### 👋 Hi, I’m Osazee Oghagbon
-- 👀 I build Smart contracts with solidity, Machine Learning models and chatbots with python, while working with cloud services like AWS and   GCP.
+- 👀 I build Smart contracts with solidity,chatbots with python, while working with cloud services like AWS and   GCP.
 - 💞️ I’m looking to collaborate on building blockchain and DEFi applications.
 - 📫 you can check out my twitter @Osazee_the_JEDi or reach me at oghagbonosazee20@gmail.com.